ibm-cloud-docs/cis/owasp-rule-set-for-waf.md

 The rule ID 981176 is displayed when a request is blocked by OWASP.
 Also, some OWASP rules listed in the activity log do not appear in the list of rules under Package: OWASP ModSecurity Core Ruleset because disabling those rules is not recommended.
 {: important}

-In sampled logs and security events, the rule associated with requests mitigated by the Cloudflare OWASP Core Ruleset is the last rule in this managed ruleset: `949110: Inbound Anomaly Score Exceeded`.
+In sampled logs and security events, the rule associated with requests mitigated by the OWASP Core Ruleset is the last rule in this managed ruleset: `949110: Inbound Anomaly Score Exceeded`.
 In the CIS dashboard, users can see the scores of individual rules contributing to the final request threat score by expanding the **OWASP score contributions** subsection.
 Similiarly, a list of rule IDs can be seen in the `score_rules` field of the GraphQL API response.